 Happy Friday!
 Sorry for my complete MIA-ness this week!
 I am leaving for CT for final wedding preparations on Sunday, so I had lots of things to get done this week!
 I am looking forward to relaxing and grilling with our friends Desiree and Andre tonight!

 While we are grilling, I am planning to serve homemade Roasted Carrot Ginger Hummus!
-I was attempting to copy-cat the Tribe Harvest Carrot Hummus pictured above.
+I was attempting to copy-cat Tribe Harvest Carrot Hummus.
 Last summer I started buying it and I can’t get enough.
 Tribe was never my go-to hummus brand until I discovered this flavor and now I always opt for it!

 To try to replicate it I read the ingredients and what stood out were carrots (obviously), ginger and cilantro.
 The flavor in this homemade hummus is similar, but not the same.
 The ginger flavor is definitely more prominent in my homemade version than Tribe’s, which I like, but if you aren’t too keen on ginger I would suggest halving the ginger and doubling the carrot.
 If you are a ginger a fan then I would stick with the recipe below!